LangFuse vs LangSmith: How to Monitor and Debug Your AI Applications

 This code automatically creates a hierarchical trace in LangFuse: rag_pipeline is the parent, with retrieve_context and generate_answer as child observations.
 At each step, you see latency, token usage, and cost.

-Beyond LangFuse and LangSmith, several mature platforms compete in this space:
+Beyond LangFuse and LangSmith, several mature platforms compete here.

 Arize Phoenix

 Open-source, OpenTelemetry-based observability and evaluation platform.
-Particularly strong in RAG evaluation.
+Particularly strong on RAG evaluation.

-- When to choose: If RAG evaluation is your top priority and you want an open-source solution
+• When to choose: RAG evaluation is your top priority and you want an open-source solution

 Helicone